30 people found this helpful

-A dripping nose is something we’ve all had to deal with at some point in our lives, but once you know how to stop a runny nose it becomes less of an inconvenience.
-We’ll explain the potential causes, and show you natural remedies for a runny nose you might like to try.
+A dripping nose is something we’ve all dealt with at some point in our lives, but once you know how to stop a runny nose it becomes less of an inconvenience.
+We’ll explain what causes a runny nose, and show you how to stop your nose from running with some household remedies you might like to try.

-Before we look at herbal remedies for a runny nose, let’s look at the potential causes:
+Before we look at some tips on how to stop your nose from running, let’s look at the potential causes:

-How to stop a runny nose naturally
+How to stop a runny nose naturally: our 5 top tips

-- Keep your fluids up.
 Staying hydrated by drinking plenty of water will help your body deal with the extra mucus more quickly.
 As the drainage starts to improve you can look forward to your runny nose stopping sooner.

 While herbal tea isn’t quite as good at keeping you hydrated as water, it’s still very effective.
-On top of that, certain herbs have decongestant, anti-inflammatory and antihistamine properties; just what you need when you’re dealing with nasal problems.
-In terms of what flavour you should go for, some of the best herbal remedies for a runny nose include chamomile, mint and ginger.
+On top of that, certain herbs have decongestant, anti-inflammatory and antihistamine properties; just what you need if you’ve got both a runny nose and cough.

-- Try a humidifier.
 Adding moisture back into your environment helps keep nasal passages moist and encourages mucus to drain away more quickly.
 The result?
 A faster end to your runny nose.